 I will make games that reveal what is hard to see.

 I made Aesthetic after a whirlwind of a weekend of personal revelations, and got it out just in time for coming out day 2019.
 I think it’s the most beautiful thing I’ve ever made.

 I’m currently working on Crescent Loom, a game about stitching together creatures and their neural circuits.
 My aim is it to be the best way for anyone to learn about the basics of how neurons are woven together to control our bodies.

 Starship Rubicon is my first published game.
 You shoot aliens in a spaceship and find out that you were the monster all along.

-I believe in using games (and art, for that matter) for doing good in society.
-To me, this means designing for accessibility, listening to and incorporating diverse voices as well as I am able, and crafting an experience that betters the player’s life.
+I believe in using games (and art, for that matter) for fighting power and enriching lives.
+To me, this means designing for accessibility, having experiences outside of tech/games, listening to and incorporating diverse voices as well as I am able, and crafting an experience that betters my players’ lives.